BillyBadBoy/lam/docs/SimpleRecursion.md

 Fact = λ n .
 IfThenElse (IsZero n) One (Mult n (Fact (Pred n)))
                                                 ^^^^
 ````
 This is simply recursive because `Fact`'s body includes a reference to `Fact`.
-To convert this to a raw lambda expression each reference (`IfThenElse`, `IsZero` etc) is replaced by its definition.
-This is straightforward except for `Fact`because its definition includes a reference to `Fact`.
+To convert this to a raw lambda expression each reference in the right-hand side (`IfThenElse`, `IsZero` etc) is replaced by its definition.
+This would imply replacing the `Fact` in the right-hand side with the definition of `Fact` (i.e. the right-hand side in its entirety), which includes a reference to `Fact`.
 We would therefore be stuck in a loop - forever replacing a reference to `Fact` by its definition, only to discover that we have introduced yet another reference to `Fact`.

 The solution is to re-formulate the definition of `Fact` and use the Y-combinator.